 If your child feels discomfort in the area, you can ice the area with an ice pack or a bag of peas.
 You can also give them the prescribed medications Dr. Carla LaLande recommended.
 If the medication fails to work, please call our office.
 If your child has been given antibiotics, make sure they finish the medication even if they do not feel pain or if the signs of infection are gone.

 Continue with the brushing and flossing routines 24 hours after treatment.
 Your child should be able to return to normal activities after a few days.
 If they experience severe pain and swelling for 2-3 days, or if they have a reaction to the medication, make sure you call our office at 702-254-8858 immediately.

-In order to increase the bio-availability of fluoride ions and increase its uptake, advise your child not to eat or drink anything for 30 minutes after application.
-Also avoid milk and milk products for the rest of the day since calcium in the milk will bind to the fluoride and decrease its bio-availability.
+To take full advantage of the fluoride treatment we offer at our office, it’s important to keep your child from eating or drinking for 30 minutes after the treatment.
+It’s also best to avoid milk products for the rest of the day because the calcium will bind to the fluoride and decrease its bio-availability.

-Due to the use of a local anesthetic your child’s lips, tongue and cheek will be numb for several hours.
-Advise your child not to eat on the affected side till the numbness is gone, which may be a couple of hours.
-Your child may have some pain and tenderness on the treated tooth.
-Give the prescribed pain relievers and antibiotics as directed by your dentist.
+Because your dentist will use a local anesthetic during treatment, your child’s lips, tongue, and cheek will be numb for several hours.
+Make sure your child doesn’t chew on the affected side of the mouth until the numbness is gone.
+This could be a couple hours.
+If your child experiences pain and discomfort, you can give them the prescribed pain reliever and antibiotics.